 Ply the same wool fiber with itself using the Navaho plying technique for yarns that will change color every few inches.

 Always spin a few yards of sample yarn, ply it, and critically review it.
 Is it what you had in mind?
 Is your yarn even and the yarn diameter right for your gauge?
 Perhaps a knit sample swatch is called for?
 Take the time to inspect your yarn, and possible revise it.
 It might save you a lot of time in the long run!

 When selecting a spinning wheel remember that the wheel has to suit YOUR needs, not anybody else's.
 The spinning wheel that your friend cherishes may or may not be right for you.
 Consider the following before purchasing a spinning wheel:

 Does the spinning wheel you are about to purchase feel comfortable to YOU when you spin on it?
 Does it treadle quietly?
 Is changing bobbins easy?
 Will you be able to "upgrade" your spinning wheel in the future?
 For example can you purchase a fast flyer or whorl for high speed spinning for your wheel?
+Can you get a Jumbo Flyer for spinning Art yarns with your spinning wheel?
 Will there be replacement parts available should you need them?

 Kromski Polonaise Spinning Wheel

 No, you are not vain wanting a wheel that is absolutely beautiful to you...you will be the spinner and if looks bother you from the start, chances are that you might not use your wheel as often as you had planned.